-Conversely, the happy counterfactuals prominently show upward curvature of the mouth, cheek elevation, and softening of the eye region, reflecting typical positive affective expressions.
-Changes in mouth movement, eye expression, and brow position are semantically aligned with the intended emotions, indicating that \frameworkAcronym{} produces class-discriminative yet realistic counterfactuals.
+Conversely, the happy counterfactuals prominently show upward curvature of the mouth, cheek elevation, and softening of the eye region.
+These changes in mouth movement, eye expression, and brow position correspond to the intended emotions, indicating that \frameworkAcronym{} produces realistic and class-discriminative counterfactuals.

-Table~\ref{tab:ferv39k_results} presents quantitative results for counterfactuals generated by the \frameworkAcronym{} variants on the FERV39K dataset.
-The flip ratio (FR) is high for all variants, indicating that most generated counterfactuals are classified as the intended target class.
-The RG and SG variants achieve the highest FR while maintaining visual quality, with SG achieving the best FID and FVD scores.
-The SGA variant, although exhibiting a lower FR, yields the highest structural similarity (SSIM) and the lowest perceptual distance (LPIPS), indicating its strength in preserving visual fidelity through localized, artifact-free modifications.
-These results highlight the trade‑off between classification success and perceptual quality across the variants.

-Figure~\ref{fig:ferv39k_sga} illustrates counterfactuals generated by different \frameworkAcronym{} variants for all target classes in the FERV39K dataset, showing the same frame from each counterfactual video.
-The difference maps are obtained by subtracting the factual frame from the corresponding counterfactual frame.

-Across all target emotions, the SG variant produces counterfactuals emphasizing key facial regions such as the brows, eyes, cheeks, and mouth, as evident in the corresponding difference maps.
-However, these maps also show widespread changes across the entire video frame, including minor activations in irrelevant areas such as the microphone region.
-The diffusion denoising process may induce these minor changes and should be refined to produce more meaningful counterfactuals.
-As seen in the corresponding difference maps, the SGA variant mitigates such artifacts, yielding more spatially localized modifications concentrated in expression‑critical regions.
-These localized modifications align closely with semantically relevant facial cues, indicating improved focus and reduced background interference compared to the SG variant.
-These results underscore the explanatory power of the \frameworkAcronym{} generated counterfactuals, providing actionable insights into black-box model behavior consistent with human intuition and expert domain knowledge.